 VANESSA ALEJANDRA BAILEY

-Vanessa Alejandra Bailey is a Bay Area-bred Brooklyn-based devourer of books, magazines and music.
-By day, this pop culture junkie puts her creativity to work as the Associate Marketing Director at Trusted Media Brands which you might know better as the parent company of Reader's Digest.
+Vanessa Alejandra Bailey is a Bay Area-bred, Brooklyn-based devourer of books, magazines, and music.
+By day, this pop culture junkie puts her creativity to work as the Associate Marketing Director at Trusted Media Brands, which you might know better as the parent company of Reader's Digest.
 At all other times, she's got a book in tow and is excitedly sharing her last great read with anyone who will listen!

 GAL: What was the name of the first book you fell in love with, that turned you into a life long reader?

-VAB: I have absolutely no shame admitting this: The Babysitter Club books.
+VAB: I have absolutely no shame admitting this: The Babysitters Club books.
 I picked one of those up and never looked back.
 I especially loved the “Super Special” editions that were longer (and usually anchored around a trip of some sort).

 Vanessa’s favorite BSC adventure.